Written by Michelle Whitmer | Edited By Walter Pacheco | Last Update: November 15, 2024

 Let your doctor know if you work with popcorn ceilings often.
 Asbestos-related diseases take decades to develop from the point of exposure, so you likely won’t experience symptoms right away.
 Your doctor will monitor your health and may recommend regular mesothelioma screenings.

-If you received a diagnosis of an asbestos-related disease like mesothelioma, seek the help of a specialist.
-A patient advocate can help connect you with one in your area.
-Patient advocates also offer support to both patients and their loved ones, connecting them with helpful resources such as support groups and financial assistance options.
+If you have an asbestos-related disease like mesothelioma, see a specialist.
+A Patient Advocate can help you find one.
+They also assist patients and families, connecting them to support groups and financial aid.